 To understand the real use of this type of alternative medicine, German researchers have carried out a study with the aim provide information on the use of naturopathy and complementary medicine in the small animal clinicbut without providing evidence of the validity or effectiveness of treatment options.

 To carry out the research, they were collected, between 2016 and 2018, a total of 870 questionnaires to be evaluated.
-The questionnaire included questions about the use of treatment modalities such as homeopathy, herbal medicine, traditional Chinese medicine (TCM), biophysical treatments, manual treatments or Bach flowers.
+The questionnaire included questions regarding the use of treatment modalities such as homeopathy, herbal medicine, traditional Chinese medicine (TCM), biophysical treatments, manual treatments or Bach flowers.

 After reading the results, the study authors concluded that the 85,4% of all questionnaire participants used naturopathy and alternative medicine.
 The most used treatments were complex homeopathy (70.4%), phytotherapy (60.2%), classical homeopathy (44.3%) and biophysical treatments (40.1%).
 On the other hand, the most common indications for these treatments were orthopedic, geriatric and metabolic diseases.